 As Medical Director for Patient Flow in the ZSFG Department of Care Coordination (DoCC), Nick works closely with clinical teams and patients across ZSFG units and services along with the DoCC multidisciplinary team in order to meet patients' social and behavioral needs and ensure safe transitions of care.
 His expertise in food insecurity, social needs screening, and building community partnerships serve to help identify social needs and improve resources available to patients discharging from ZSFG.

-Nick is the Medical Director for Food Bridge to Health (FB2H), a medically-tailored food program with a mission to improve food security and justice on care transitions from ZSFG acute care units as a bridge to improved health and wellness.
-He leads an team working to expand and evaluate systematic social needs screening and operations for the ZSFG ED and acute care settings.
-He has particular interests in care transitions for vulnerable populations, as well as building community partnerships and engagement with health systems.
+Nick is the Medical Director for Food Bridge to Health (FB2H), a medically-tailored meal and grocery program with a mission to improve food security and justice on care transitions from ZSFG acute care units as a bridge to improved health and wellness.
+He leads the operational arm of an effort to expand universal social needs screening.
+He is also on the SF DPH SDOH Committee, working to operationalize social needs screening and interventions across the SF Health Network, and is a co-owner of the food insecurity A3.